A Mighty Fortress

 Halle University |

-John Peter returned to America in 1767 to study theology in Philadelphia.
+John peter returned to America in 1767 to study theology in Philadelphia.
 In 1768, John Peter Muhlenberg was ordained as a Lutheran minister.
 Muhlenberg initially served as the assistant rector for the congregations of Zion and St. Paul’s Churches in New Jersey.
 In 1769, he became the pastor at Bedminster.
 During this time, he met and married Anna Barbara “Hannah” Meyer, the daughter of a successful potter.
-The marriage would prove to be a happy one, as they would raise six children together.
+The marriage proved to be a happy one, and they raised six children together.

 ![]() |